 GPA Requirement

-To calculate your GPA, you must assign the following grade points to each of the A-G courses you completed between the summer after 9th grade and the summer after 11th grade:
+Step One: Assign grade points for each A-G course completed between the summer after 9th grade and the summer after 11th grade:

 Exam Requirement